-This quick start guide illustrates how to start a SQL Anywhere HTTP web server, create a web service, and access it from a web browser.
+This section illustrates how to start a SQL Anywhere HTTP web server, create a web service, and access it from a web browser.
 It does not illustrate SQL Anywhere web service features, such as SOAP over HTTP support and application development, to a full extent.
 Many SQL Anywhere web service features are available that are beyond the scope of this guide.

 The following tasks are performed: